YeWintThura/sample-boot-fullstack/README.md

 ### Common Issues:

-1. **"Error loading concerts"**: Check if backend is running on port 8081
+1. **"Error loading concerts"**:
+   - Check if backend is running on port 8081
+   - Verify you're using the correct URL (localhost vs codespace URL)
 2. **CORS errors**: Backend is configured to allow all origins
 3. **Seats not loading**: Verify concert ID is being passed correctly
 4. **Booking not working**: Check that attendee name is being sent in request body
+5. **URL issues in Codespaces**:
+   - Check the "Ports" tab in VS Code for the correct URLs
+   - Make sure to use the codespace URL format: `https://your-codespace-8081.preview.app.github.dev`

 ### Debug Tips:
 - Use browser developer tools (F12) to check console for errors